ricopella/liri-node-app/README.md

 ### Log File

-The file `log.txt` is a time-stamped documentation of output data from each application call
+The file `log.txt` is a time-stamped documentation of output data from each application call.
+This will be created after your first applciation call and then will continue to append.